Bhpsngum/starblast-modding-express/README.md

 Intialize your mod, this is preferably called after you load all the middleware and define your own custom game functions.

 ## Notes
-Upon first mod load, your tab can be lagging for a while, this is because of synchronous run within mod editor.
+- Upon first mod load, your tab can be lagging for a while, this is because of synchronous run within mod editor.

 	The duration of the lag depends on your network connection, middleware complexity and amount of middlewares you are loading into the mod.
+- When loading source URL, it is preferred to load from Raw GitHub content sites (other than github.com) due to CORS blocking.

 ## Modding Space ports
 The current version of Modding Express does not work in Modding Space.